MercyMarkus/mercymarkus.com/content/posts/build-a-dotnet-tool-with-c-sharp.md

 4. Upload every run of this command to a cloud database.
 I'd probably do something uncomplicated like updating an online spreadsheet.
 5. Build a live dashboard with the data.

 I'll be building my first objective using C#.
-The end result is a console application that can be packaged and installed as a NuGet Package.
+The result is a console application that can be packaged and installed as a NuGet Package.
 To make this less verbose, I'll assume this is not your first time using C# or the .NET CLI.
-If this is, please check out official documentation on how to setup your development environment if you'd like to follow along:
+If this is, please check out the official documentation on how to set up your development environment if you'd like to follow along:

 - [Set up your development environment](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/tutorials/local-environment)

 > Note: For this project, I'm using Visual Studio 2022 with C# 10 which was a part of the .NET 6 release.
-[Read more on C# 10](https://devblogs.microsoft.com/dotnet/welcome-to-csharp-10/).
+[Read more on C# 10.](https://devblogs.microsoft.com/dotnet/welcome-to-csharp-10/)

 ### Creating a hello world .NET tool {#create-hello-world-dotnet-tool}

 **What is a .NET tool?**

 > The .NET CLI lets you create a console application as a tool, which others can install and run.
 DotNet tools are NuGet packages that are installed from the .NET CLI.
-For more information about tools, check out the [.NET tools overview](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+For more information about tools, check out the [.NET tools overview.](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools)

 I'll be creating different checkpoints for the development of commander.
 The first is a hello world .NET tool that uses the **`System.CommandLine`** package to handle our CLI "inputs".
 These inputs are called _arguments_.
 We'll talk more about this in the next post.

 We'll be able to give the tool an input (a name) and then it says hello back.
-This checkpoint is inspired by [this dotnet walkthrough ](https://github.com/dotnet/command-line-api/blob/main/docs/Your-first-app-with-System-CommandLine.md).
+This checkpoint is inspired by [this dotnet walkthrough.](https://github.com/dotnet/command-line-api/blob/main/docs/Your-first-app-with-System-CommandLine.md)

-Here, I'm using the .NET CLI command line tool to setup a console application.
+Here, I'm using the .NET CLI command-line tool to set up a console application.

 ```Shell
 dotnet new console -o commander